charlie2951/microml/README.md

-# MicroML: Lightweight Machine Learning C-Module for MicroPython
+# MicroML: Lightweight Machine Learning Module for MicroPython

-`MicroML` is a lightweight, zero-dependency C-module built for MicroPython that enables on-device training and inference directly on microcontrollers (e.g., ESP32, RP2040, STM32, nRF52).
+`MicroML` is a lightweight, zero-dependency module built for MicroPython that enables on-device training and inference directly on microcontrollers (e.g., ESP32, RP2040, STM32, nRF52).

 It features classical ML algorithms as well as an optimized **Multi-Layer Perceptron (MLP)** engine supporting non-linear regression using Mean Squared Error (MSE) loss and Stochastic Gradient Descent (SGD) with momentum.
+To use it, you need to use the custom firmware where these API are written in C, compiled as external C modules, and frozen inside the firmware, thus providing optimum performance

 ---